 History and curiosities

-There were settlements on the hill long before Rome existed, starting with the tribe of the Sabines (whose women would later be kidnapped by the Romans, according to legend).
-The hill’s name is also of Sabine origin, being named after the tribe’s war god Quirinus.
+There were settlements on the hill long before Rome existed, starting with the tribe of the Sabines (whose women were later to be kidnapped by the Romans, according to legend).
+The hill’s name is also of Sabine origin, it being called after the tribe’s war god Quirinus.

 Over the centuries, the hill was always a place where intellectuals used to gather.
 Pomponius Atticus, Cicero‘s editor, had a publishing house there.
 Virgilius lived on the hill.
 During the Renaissance this was where literary circles met.
 At some point, the Pope even had one of the louder literary groups, including one of his own Cardinals, imprisoned in the Castel Sant’Angelo.